freeman-lab/gl-material/README.md

 - [gl-scene-lambert-material](https://github.com/freeman-lab/gl-scene-lambert-material)
 - [gl-scene-normal-material](https://github.com/freeman-lab/gl-scene-normal-material)

-If you make a new one just publish it as `gl-scene-x-material`, and submit a pull request to this repo to add it to the list.
+If you make a new one just publish it as `gl-scene-x-material`, and submit a pull request to this repo to add it to the list!

 ## install